amandangol/Planner-App/writeup.md

 # Custom-Made Widget Description

-The custom widget that's added on the planner app is <strong>Weather Widget</strong> which can fetch the weather data on the basis of location.
+The custom widget that's added on the planner app is <strong>Weather Widget</strong> which can fetch the weather data on the basis of current location.

 ## Why the Weather Widget?